Low Income Cable Options Are Out There!

 Sparklight

 Unfortunately, Sparklight offers no senior or low-income discounts.
-We recommend placing a call to see if there are special, unadvertised deals you may qualify for.
+However, they do participate in the federal Lifeline program, which provides a monthly discount of up to $9.25 on broadband service for eligible low-income households in certain states, or up to $34.25 for those living on Tribal lands.
+We recommend calling Sparklight directly to see if there are special, unadvertised deals you may qualify for.

 GCI

-While GCI offers LifeLine, it is only for phones, not internet.
+While GCI offers LifeLine, it is only for phones, not the Internet.
 There are no other low-income options, unfortunately, although they encourage customers to call and inquire about current deals.

 Armstrong

 Armstrong is part of the LifeLine 135 program.
-If you are a low-income residential customer you may qualify for a $9.25/month discount off your internet or $7.25/month discount off your telephone service.
+If you are a low-income residential customer, you may qualify for a $9.25/month discount off your internet or a $7.25/month discount off your telephone service.

 Get Connected